kamilmazurek/hexagonal-architecture-template/README.md

           description: Not found
     put:
       operationId: putItem
-      description: Creates new item or replaces target item with the request content
+      description: Creates new item with given ID or replaces target item with the request content
       parameters:
         - name: itemId
           in: path